mvartani76/cs50-final-project-fall-2016/README.md

 # Simple IoT with CakePHP
-Source Code and Documentation for Final project for CS50 class
+Source Code and Documentation for Fall 2016 CS50 Final project

 This repository has three sub-directories: Arduino, cs50-final-iOS, and cs50-php-app.